One thing everyone has in common is a love of delicious food, Boulder chef Melissa Harrison believes.

 CU students may not using the following in their dorm rooms: toasters, toaster ovens, hot plates, electric griddles, personal microwave ovens, barbecues or grills.
 All electrical appliances, such as coffeemakers, must be UL-approved.
 All rooms are furnished with a microwave/fridge combo.

 Melissa Harrison recommends that when buying fruits and vegetables, always give it the college try.
 Fresh is always best, but frozen is your next best choice.
 When fruits and vegetables are frozen, their nutrients are retained in flash freezing.
-They also taste great and sometimes taste even better than what some grocery stores consider to be fresh.
-Avoid cooking with canned vegetables, as they loose taste and healthy nutrients during the canning process.

 Harrison should know: She appeared on Season 5 of Bravo's "Top Chef" along with fellow Boulder chef and eventual winner Hosea Rosenberg.